Kartaverse/Kartaverse-for-Houdini/docs/metashapepro.md

 pip install Metashape-*.whl
 ```

 4. Update the Houdini TOPS based "pythonscript" node.
-We need to add some Python Code to the textfield to modify the "sys.path.insert()" entry.
-This will point Hython (Houdini Python) at the site-packages location where the Metashape python module is installed.
-The default location for the included .hip example is:
+We need to add some Python code to the textfield to modify the "sys.path.insert()" entry.
+This will point Hython (Houdini Python) at the site-packages location where the Metashape Python module is installed.
+The default 3rd party site-packages location used by the included .hip example is:

 ```bash
 C:\Python\Lib\site-packages